PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ```

-Once again, click `Commit changes...` at the top right, then select `commit directly to the main branch` and click `Commit changes`.
+This time, click `Commit changes...` at the top right, then select `Create a new branch` and click `Propose changes`.
+Click `Create pull request` on the next screen.

 Check that the action is running, queued, or finished under the `Actions` tab.